-Shoulder external fixation system "KIT FEP® SPALLA" - Instructions for Use and Warnings $C \epsilon{1936}$
+Shoulder external fixation system "KIT FEP® SPALLA" - Instructions for Use and Warnings CE 1936

-- Check the integrity of the screws and assembly at regular intervals.
-To avoid any risk of injury, it is recommended to protect (ex: with caps) the ends of the threaded threads, bone screws that have been cut with the cutter. - For the SPALLA fixation system: the tip of the wire must be positioned at around 5-10 mm from the articular surface of the humerus' head - When inserting the wire, it is recommended to use the wire guide to avoid damaging soft tissues and/or joint impingement.
+- For the SPALLA fixation system: the tip of the wire must be positioned at around 5-10 mm from the articular surface of the humerus' head - When inserting the wire, it is recommended to use the wire guide to avoid damaging soft tissues and/or joint impingement.
 After inserting the wire, check joint function. - To avoid damaging the anatomical structures, insert the wires along the anatomical safety corridors. - It is recommended not to insert the threads into the soft tissues with a power drill, but to push them through the epidermis to the bone.
-Use the low speed power drill to insert the wires into the bone. - The threads are cylindrical and can be retracted if necessary.
-It is recommended to use the dedicated Mikai instrumentation for - in its recommended to use the dedicated wirkar instrumentation to inserting the threaded wires. - It is necessary to carefully clean the epidermis around the threaded wires (inserting the wires).
+Use the low speed power drill to insert the wires into the bone. - The threads are cylindrical and can be retracted if necessary. - It is recommended to use the dedicated Mikai instrumentation for inserting the threaded wires. - It is necessary to carefully clean the epidermis around the threaded wires (inserting the wires).